udoprog/musli/benchmarks/index.md

 | `musli_wire` | <a title="samples: 500, min: 137, max: 147, stddev: 1.7739210805444463">143.30 ± 1.77</a> | <a title="samples: 500, min: 143, max: 153, stddev: 1.8691292090168572">148.43 ± 1.87</a> | <a title="samples: 10, min: 20849, max: 61965, stddev: 10213.501348705056">45860.00 ± 10213.50</a> | <a title="samples: 100, min: 350, max: 912, stddev: 111.85884140290388">627.14 ± 111.86</a> | <a title="samples: 4000, min: 3, max: 179, stddev: 59.46716043119924">49.31 ± 59.47</a> |

 #### BSON sizes

+> **Missing features:**
+> - `128` - 128-bit integers are not supported.
+> - `u64` - Format is limited to the bounds of signed 64-bit integers.
+> - `empty` - Empty variants are not supported.
+> - `newtype` - Newtype variants are not supported.
+> - `number-key` - Maps with numerical keys like `HashMap<u32, T>` are not supported.

+Specific comparison to BSON, because the format is limited in capabilities.

 | **framework** | `primitives` | `primpacked` | `large` | `allocated` | `medium_enum` |
 | - | - | - | - | - | - |